1Laurman/Laurman-mods/Voron 1.6 one motor Z-drive/README.md

 ### Overview
 This enables to use one Nema 17 motor to drive Voron 1.6 Z-axis.
 It is similar to belted-Z for Voron 1.0 and Voron 1.5x.

+Belt and leadscrew lenght is given for standard size Voron 1.6.

 ### BOM

 Print out parts for: